bluekeyes/srcsnk/README.md

 ## Usage

 Run `srcsnk` to start the server.
-The `-address` flag sets the listen address.

 Once the server is running, you can download a file at any path:

     $ curl localhost:8000/an/arbitrary/file.bin?size=10M -o file.bin